ground-creative/fluid-php-website-helper/README.md

- # FluidPhp Validator Helper
+ # FluidPhp Website Helper

 FluidPhp is a framework based on the PhpToolCase library, visit [phptoolcase.com](http://phptoolcase.com) for complete guides and examples.

-This helper can be used to validated request parameters (GET,DELETE,PUT,POST).
+This helper can be used to configure routes and web pages with xml files.

 ## Installation